 - Cog: like most games, the cog will take you to a settings menu

 And that’s everything in our Genshin Impact icons guide.
+Did we miss any that you’re curious or confused about?
+Hit us up on the social links below if we did!
 If you’re looking for more story-driven fun, check out our list of the best mobile RPGs to find something new to play.